learnk8s/knote-js/01_writing_a_note_taking_app.md

 Try to create a note — you should see it being displayed on the main page.

-_Your app seems to works._
+_Your app seems to work._

-**But it's not yet complete.**
+**But it's not complete yet.**

-The following requirements are missing:
+We have not fulfilled the following requirements:

-- Markdown text is not formatted but just displayed verbatim
+- Display formatted markdown text (currently it only displays verbatim.)
-- Uploading pictures does not yet work
+- Uploading pictures

-_Let's fix those next._
+_Let's work on those next._

 ## Rendering Markdown to HTML